 Alexa’s Platform

 Our community is resilient, and we’ve helped one another weather difficult times before.
-We also understand that there are no quick fixes to our problems.
-But when we work together, we are capable of building the kind of city we deserve.
+We understand that there are no quick fixes to our problems, but when we work together, we can build the kind of city we deserve.

 Safe, affordable and dignified housing